 How do we decide which groups, which campaigns?

-We work on the campaigns and the issues that we think are the most pressing, and set up our ground operations where we think we can make the biggest difference.
+We work on campaigns and issues that we think are the most pressing, and set up our ground operations where we think we can make the biggest difference.
+We work with groups like Environment America and U.S. PIRG to take on polluters, tackle climate change, or get pesticides out of our food supply.
+These groups have counted on us for 35 years to generate the people power they need to take on ExxonMobil, Monsanto, or other opposition and win.